Nadihat/UDP-MUSH/poke/README.md

 No reliability issues seen yet in testing.
 No disordered messages, jumbled letters and so forth.

-poke contains a Pokemon battling/exploration/etc engine combined to the MUSH parts.
+This directory contains a Pokemon battling/exploration/etc engine combined to the MUSH parts.
 Pokemon is all rights reserved Nintendo/Gamefreak/Creatures.

 Built with Gemini CLI.